 By engaging local, national and international artists, the Visual Arts Ministry explores the intersection of art and spirituality.

-The Visual Arts Ministry of Saint Mark's is planning a community photography exhibition for the "Hallway Gallery"—the semicircular office hallway on the floor above Bloedel Hall.
-Inspired by the multiple pilgrimage opportunities offered by Saint Mark's in the coming season, the theme for the exhibit will be We Walk Together: Reflections on Pilgrimage.
+The Visual Arts Ministry of Saint Mark's has mounted a community photography exhibition for the "Hallway Gallery"—the semicircular office hallway on the floor above Bloedel Hall.

 NOW IN THE CATHEDRAL NAVE